redraincatching/college_notes/college_vault/CT230/file_organisation.md

 #### blocking factor
-the average number of records that fit in a block given block size B, in bytes, and record size r, in bytesm then with B >= R, a block can contain floor(B/R) records
+the average number of records that fit in a block given block size B, in bytes, and record size r, in bytes then with B >= R, a block can contain floor(B/R) records
 // accounting for the size of headers, of course

 ##### spanned vs. unspanned organisation